Connect with other Ephs across generations and geographies through stories of what it means to be a Williams alum—and what we mean to each other.

 Catch up with Emma Laukitis ’13, Josh Pierson ’99, Robbi Behr ’97 & Matthew Swanson ’97 as they prepare for their summer salmon seasons up in Bristol Bay, Alaska.
 Here are three stories of Alaska, fishing, Williams and the unlikely bonds between them.

 Chase Davenport ’12 weaves a tale of the twists and turns from Williamstown to San Francisco, from sleeping in vans by the beach to managing challenging health hurdles to spending an undercover semester at Harvard that led him to his current occupation as a professional wooden surfboard shaper.

-Coming back as a visiting professor to Williams, Kelsey Jones ’08 reflects on how it has been a healing experience and her goal to make students feel welcomed in the classroom.
+Returning as a visiting professor to Williams, Kelsey Jones ’08 reflects on how it has been a healing experience and shares her goal to make students feel welcomed in the classroom.

 Jeff Bolas ’97 and Brian Wecht ’97 talk about the origins of the Puzzles in Purple contest created by Greg Pliska ’84, the joy of treasure hunts, and the ways in which a shared love of puzzles has been one of the things that have kept them connected throughout a lifelong friendship.

 Armed with only an iphone, a family, and a pandemic, Christine Leahy ’99 has been creating art by recreating art.

 With the Tokyo Olympics upon us, let’s take a look back at the Ephs who have won Olympic medals over the years.

 Mijon Zulu ‘09 reflects on how his intersectional history and identity intersects with the history of Black America and the celebrating of freedom.